How Do I Recover Lost Wages from an On-The-Job Injury?

 Someone who has been injured on the job can tell you that the cost of an injury isn't limited to medical bills.
 Severe injuries can keep people from working the same amount they used to, or it can prevent them from working altogether.
 If you are dealing with the injuries caused by an at-work accident, you may be entitled to temporary partial disability benefits to help make up for your lost wages.

 What is "Partial Disability" in Worker's Comp?When someone is unable to work due to an illness or injury, they may be able to claim disability benefits.
 These payments can help the person support themselves even though they are not working and earning an income during recovery.
-Employees with a workers' compensation claim may be eligible for these benefits if they stop or severely limit their time spent working.
+Employees with a workers' compensation claim may be eligible for these benefits if they severely limit their time spent working to the point that they are earning less than 80% of the wages that they were earning before the accident.

 Qualifying for Temporary Partial Disability in Worker's Comp